 1 The International Labour Organization's (ILO) Declaration on Fundamental Principles and Rights at Work, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Corporations.

+Promoting Equality and Diversity

-Promoting equality and diversity We are dedicated to providing equal opportunities to, and fair treatment of, all our Employees, and to creating an inclusive workforce by promoting employment equality.
+We are dedicated to providing equal opportunities to, and fair treatment of, all our Employees, and to creating an inclusive workforce by promoting employment equality.

 Diversity is a key principle of our ethos.
 Our Group-wide diversity and inclusion strategy focuses on ensuring all of our Employees can flourish.
 We respect and celebrate each other's differences, and value what makes each of us unique.

 We must treat colleagues as we expect to be treated, respect their characteristics and opinions, and not practice any form of unlawful discrimination.

-Discrimination can include (but is not limited to) allowing race, ethnicity, color, gender, age, disability, sexual orientation, gender identity, gender reassignment, class, religion, politics, marital status, pregnancy status, union membership, smoking habits, or any other characteristic protected by law to influence our judgment when it comes to the recruitment, development, advancement or exit of any employee.
-This reflects our support for ILO Convention 111, which sets out fundamental principles concerning the elimination of discrimination in the workplace.
-Preventing harassment and bullying All aspects of harassment and bullying are completely unacceptable.
+Discrimination can include (but is not limited to) allowing race, ethnicity, color, gender, age, disability, sexual orientation, gender identity or expression, class, religion, politics, marital status, pregnancy status, union membership, smoking habits, or any other characteristic protected by law to influence our judgment when it comes to the recruitment, development, advancement, or exit of any Employee.

+This reflects our support for ILO Convention 111 which sets out fundamental principles concerning the elimination of discrimination in the workplace.

+To foster transparency and to hold ourselves accountable, we publish an Annual Diversity and Inclusion Report which details our global diversity and inclusion strategy, as well as our gender and ethnicity pay reporting.

+Preventing Harassment and Bullying

+All aspects of harassment and bullying are completely unacceptable.
 We are committed to removing any such actions or attitudes from the workplace.

-Harassment and bullying include, but are not limited to, any form of sexual, verbal, nonverbal and physical behavior, which is abusive, humiliating or intimidating.
+Harassment and bullying include, but are not limited to, any form of sexual, verbal, non-verbal, and physical behavior, which is abusive, humiliating, or intimidating.

 If we witness or experience such behavior, or behavior that is unacceptable in any other way, we should report it to our line manager.
-We seek to provide a climate of confidence where Employees can raise issues and aim for a swift resolution to the satisfaction of all concerned.
+We seek to provide a climate of confidence where Employees can raise issues, and aim for a swift resolution to the satisfaction of all concerned.

 Employees can raise issues through local grievance procedures or Group Speak Up channels.

+Fair Wages and Benefits

-Fair wages and benefits We are committed to providing fair, clear and competitive wages and benefits.
+We are committed to providing remuneration that is fair, clear, and equitable.

 Group Companies must comply with all minimum wage legislation, and our strategy is for reward levels to be competitive within the local area.

+Supporting Flexible Working

-Supporting worklife balance We are committed to supporting Employees' work-life balance.
+We are committed to supporting flexible working for our Employees.

 Group Companies must comply with all applicable working time laws, taking account of any legally mandated maximum working hours requirements.
-We encourage Group Companies to support Employees' work-life balance, and explore and adopt family-friendly policies and programmes according to local practice.